penny4860/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][preprocess]

-The whole process is implemented in the `` generator / image_augment.py`` CarAugmentor class.
+The whole process is implemented in the ```generator / image_augment.py``` CarAugmentor class.
+During training, the augmentation was not applied to the validation dataset.
+To efficiently implement client code using Augmentor class, NothingAumentor class was implemented and used in generator of validation dataset.

 ##### 4) Dataset Preprocessing

-I performed the following pretreatment procedure to increase the training speed and reduce the risk of overfitting.
+I performed the following procedure to increase the training speed and reduce the risk of overfitting.

 * crop
   	* I cut out the unnecessary parts from the image.